how-to-gp/.github/README.md

 # .github

-We create the book "An Introduction to Geometry Processing" together with its python tutorial.
+We create the book "Introduction to Geometry Processing" together with its python tutorial.